 - The appropriate administrator of every driver involved in an accident while driving on official Stan State business must investigate each accident promptly and thoroughly and prepare a Review of State Driver Accident, STD Form 274 and submit it to the Stan State Department of Public Safety Services, within five days.

 - The University Police Department will coordinate all reporting requirements.

 Note: In the event a driver is involved in an accident and the other party is non-cooperative do not get involved in a confrontation.
-Obtain as much information as possible, ie, vehicle license plate number, make of car, description of driver, etc. and report this information to local police and to the CSUS Public Safety Office.
+Obtain as much information as possible, ie, vehicle license plate number, make of car, description of driver, etc. and report this information to local police and to the Stan State Public Safety Office.

 Student Travel Accident Insurance